It’s Wednesday night , so this series continues.

 Obviously, it’s never bad when my dad comes to visit.
 If I had my way about it, we’d hang out every day (at Planet Smoothie, preferably).
 But, I’m a grown up.
 A brave, brave grown up.
 And I don’t need someone to come to the hospital for me for a tiny procedure.

 I think, in actuality, it was more that I didn’t want to be “weak.”
 I didn’t like that there was this thing going on with my body (therefore my life) that I didn’t control.
 Maybe if nobody acknowledged it, and everybody was just quiet and left me alone, I wouldn’t really have a heart problem.
 That is how things work, right?

-Enough about all that.
-So, I go work all weekend, and it goes fine.
-It’s a little rough being a production assistant who can’t run much, but I just did quick walking.
+So, I work all weekend, and it goes fine.
+It’s a little rough being a production assistant who can’t run much.
 Luckily my main job was typing all day.
 So, it all worked out.

 During the week that followed, the medicine seemed to be making me feel worse.
 (Remember in part 6 when I said I started out with a low heart rate and low blood pressure?
 That was possibly some foreshadowing I was working in there.)

-By Thursday/Friday, it was getting to the point that walking half of a mile utterly exhausted me.
+By Thursday/Friday, it was getting to the point that walking half a mile utterly exhausted me.
 Standing up made me dizzy.
-You’d think I would’ve been smart enough to realize the medicine might be partly at fault, and stop taking it (especially considering how much I hate medicine and rant about it).
+You’d think I would’ve been smart enough to realize the medicine might be partially at fault, and to stop taking it (especially considering how much I hate medicine!).
 Or at least I might be smart enough to talk to my doctor.
 Well, you’d be wrong on both counts.
-Apparently, I’m an idiot.

 Does something happen on my way to leave?
 Find out next week.